ISSUES WE ARE WORKING

 Issue:

 In 2004, Toronto’s business property tax rate was almost five times that of the residential rate.
-The city has a plan to reduce the business-residential tax ratio to 2.5, the recommended provincial ratio, by 2020.
-In 2018, it was 2.85 – high compared to many GTA municipalities which are at or lower than 2.5.
+The city had a plan to reduce the business-residential tax ratio to 2.5, the recommended provincial ratio, by 2020.
+As of 2025, it was slightly above 3.0 – high compared to other GTA municipalities which are at or lower than 2.5.
 This puts Toronto’s businesses at a significant disadvantage over their competitors.

 Action: